Aeroacoustics of Twin Rectangular Jets Including Screech: Large-eddy Simulations with Experimental Validation: Results and Discussion

-The normalized mean streamwise velocity contours in the mid-plane cross-section along the major axis ($y/D_e$ = 0) are given in Fig.~\ref{fig:Uavg_contours_major}.
-Owing to the twin geometry, the flow field appear to be almost symmetric about $z/D_e = 0$.
-Similarly to the experiments, LES captures the two jet plumes pulling towards each other as they spread in the downstream region for approximately $x/D_e > 5$.
-Regardless of NPR, the twin-jet interaction seems to begin at almost the same streamwise location in both the LES and experiments.
+The normalized mean streamwise velocity contours in the mid-plane cross-section along the major axis ($y/h$ = 0) are given in Fig.~\ref{fig:Uavg_contours_major}.
+Owing to the twin geometry, the flow field appears to be almost symmetric about $z/h$ = 0.
+Similarly to the experiments, LES captures the two jet plumes pulling towards each other as they spread in the downstream region for approximately $x/h > 6$.
+Regardless of NPR, the merging between the two jets seems to begin at almost the same streamwise location in both the LES and experiments.
 The differences in the potential core lengths and shock strengths between the LES and experiments are consistent to those in the minor axis plane.

-This is shown more clearly in Fig.~\ref{fig:Uavg_contours_center} which visualizes the mean streamwise velocity contours normalized by the fully expanded jet velocity taken in the center axis plane, i.e. in the mid-way cross-section between the two nozzles ($z/h$ = 0).
-In the experiments interactions between the twin jets start at about $x/D_e$ = 5 for all three operating conditions, while they occur slightly earlier at around $x/D_e$ = 4 in LES.
-LES also predict stronger jet-to-jet interactions, which is consistent with higher centerline velocity in the major axis as seen in Fig.~\ref{fig:Uavg_contours_major}.